Adaptive Granularity in Tensors: A Quest for Interpretable Structure: Proposed Methods

-In the subsection, we summarize a number of intuitive utility functions that we are using in this work.
-This list is by no means exhaustive, and can be augmented by different functions (or function combinations) that capture different elements of what is good structure and can be informed by domain-specific insights. \begin{enumerate} \item \textbf{Norm:} We use multiple norm types to find adaptive granularity of a tensor.
+\begin{enumerate} \item \textbf{Norm:} We use multiple norm types to find adaptive granularity of a tensor.
 For a given threshold, if rate of change of norm between previous and candidate slice is less than the threshold, candidate slice is not selected.
 Our assumption in this case is no significant amount of information is being added to previous slice and is considered to have been stabilized.
 Matrix $\mathbf{W}$ is updated accordingly with indices of the previous slice (aggregated slices in previous slice).
 Otherwise the candidate slice is selected and the process continues until all the slices are exhausted.
 Different norms demonstrated in this work are Frobenius, 2-norm, and Infinity norm. \item \textbf{Matrix Rank:} In case of matrix rank, we focus on the $95\%$ reconstruction rank, which is typically much lower than the full rank of the data, but captures the essence of the number of components within the slice.
 In this case, we consider previous slice to be stabilized if the matrix-rank of previous slice decreases by addition of new slice, no more slices are added and an entry in matrix $\mathbf{W}$ is added.
 We keep aggregating slices if the matrix-rank of the slice is increasing or remains constant. \item \textbf{Missing Value Prediction:} If a piece of data has good structure, when we hide a small random subset of the data, the remaining data can successfully reconstruct the hidden values, under a particular model that we have chosen.
 To this end, we employ a variant of matrix factorization based collaborative filtering \cite{koren2009collaborative} as a utility function to see how good is the aggregated matrix in predicting certain percent of missing values.
 This utility function takes percent of missing value as a parameter, hides those percent of non zeros values in the matrix.
 Our implementation of matrix factorization with Stochastic Gradient Descent tries to minimize the loss function: $ \min_{\mathbf{U,V}} \sum_{i,j \in \Omega } \mathcal{RMSE} \left( \mathbf{A_{ij}} - \mathbf{U_{i, :}}\cdot\mathbf{V_{: ,j}} \right) $ where $\mathbf{A}$ is a given slice, $\mathbf{U,V}$ are factor matrices for a given rank (typically chosen using the same criterion as the matrix rank above), and $\Omega$ is the set of {\em observed} (i.e., non-missing) values.
-In order to create a balanced problem, since we are dealing with very sparse slices, we conduct {\em negative sampling} where we randomly sample as many zero entries as there are non-zeros in the slice, and this ends up being the $\Omega$ set of observed values. \item \textbf{Graph Properties:} There has been a significant amount of work in graph mining with respect to aggregation of temporal graph \cite{Soundarajan:2016:GGS:2872518.2889398,Sulo:2010:MST:1830252.1830269,sun2007graphscope}, taking inspiration from \cite{Soundarajan:2016:GGS:2872518.2889398}, we use the following functions: \begin{enumerate} \item \textbf{Average degree:} Similar to norm, we consider a previous slice to stabilized if the rate of change of average degree between previous and candidate slice is less than the threshold. \item \textbf{Connected components:} We consider number of connected components that has more that one node.
-If the number of connected components remain the same we keep aggregating the slices and if the increases we consider it to stabilize. \end{enumerate} \end{enumerate}
+In order to create a balanced problem, since we are dealing with very sparse slices, we conduct {\em negative sampling} where we randomly sample as many zero entries as there are non-zeros in the slice, and this ends up being the $\Omega$ set of observed values. \end{enumerate}